 Lost Horizon

 What labours must we endure to get there?
 What effort of muscle and will to arrive?
 What pains must we suffer under its whip?
 What concentration of thought and mind?
 What dust and blood were we forced to swallow?
 In what dirt and mud must we struggle?
-What depths of imagination will we plunder?
-What … Continue reading Lost Horizon
+As we walk to the horizon What depths … Continue reading Lost Horizon

 The Unclimbed Mountain